gurkirt/parallel-pack-unpack-tarballs/README.md

     --num_jobs=<int:num of prcoess to use to tar>
 ```

+You can use `bsub_pack.sh` for your guidance.

+I use directories as basis for splitting/batching tarballs while pack but you uncomment line 43 in `pack_dataset.py` for finer control and modify accordingly.

 ## 2. Unpack a large dataset of multiple tar balls
 Upack a large dataset broken into multiple tarballs